MARKH0R/Build_with_AI/README.md

  3- Open VS Code, and create a ".env" file.

- 4- After creating the ".env" file past your API Key that you have created from GOOGLE AI STUDIO.
+ 4- After creating the ".env" file past your API Key that you have created from GOOGLE AI STUDIO e.g.

-    e.g.

     GOOGLE_API_KEY = your API key